What is a boilerplate?

-When it comes to writing a company boilerplate, have you ever heard this saying?
+When it comes to writing a company boilerplate you might have heard this saying:

 “Start from the bottom.”

 What this means is that when you’re writing a press release, you should start with the company boilerplate first.
 This is standardized copy about your business that appears at the bottom of every press release (hence, “start from the bottom”).
 It is used in all communications sent to journalists and bloggers when doing public relations to get press coverage.